Bio1M/Lectures_2017/README.md

 Lectures for Bio1M.
 Converting from an older system

 To do:
-* Fix NOANS, CSLIDE, what else?
+* Figure out how to communicate about readings (notes and postings)?
-* Verify all four (five?) products
+	* READINGS command
-* Import all .lect ⇒ .txt
+	* Pipe in section commands
-* Talk to a human about the color scheme??
+* Set up web site?